hashicorp/terraform-provider-hcp/docs/resources/vault_radar_integration_slack_subscription.md

 ### Required

-- `channel` (String) Slack channel that messages will be sent to.
-Note that HashiCorp Vault Radar will send a test message to verify channel's name.
+- `channel` (String) Name of the Slack channel that messages should be sent to.
+Note that HashiCorp Vault Radar will send a test message to verify the channel.
 Example: dev-ops-team
 - `connection_id` (String) id of the integration slack connection to use for the subscription.
 - `name` (String) Name of subscription.
 Name must be unique.